-- 2. Enter the coverage path you created for the Intuity system in the "Assign the Call Coverage Path for the Test Subscribers" section of this chapter.
-If you do not remember the coverage path number, refer to Worksheet F: in Chapter 2. - 3.
-Enter audix in the LWC Reception field.

-- 4. Enter y in the LWC Activation field if the test subscriber is assigned the Leave Word Calling feature. - 5.
+- 2. Enter the coverage path you created for the Lucent INTUITY system in the Assign the Call Coverage Path for the Test Subscribers section of this chapter.
+If you do not remember the coverage path number, refer to Worksheet F: Assign the Call Coverage Path for Subscribers, in Chapter 2. - 3.
+Enter AUDIX in the LWC Reception field. - 4.
+Enter y in the LWC Activation field if the test subscriber is assigned the Leave Word Calling feature. - 5.
 Enter y in the Redirect Notification field. - 6.
 Enter led, neon, or audible in the Message Waiting Indication field if the voice terminal has a message waiting indicator (MWI) lamp.
 This instruction applies to 500, 2500, and 7104A voice terminals only. - 7.
 After you enter the correct information in each of the screen fields, press (ENTER) to save the information.
 The screen refreshes and the cursor returns to the enter command prompt. - 8.
 Repeat steps 1 through 7 for the second test subscriber station.

-When you complete the station administration for both test subscribers, return to the Acceptance Test chapter in Intuity Software Installation, 585-310-140, and complete the acceptance test procedures.
+When you complete the station administration for both test subscribers, return to: